alexsehlke/alexsehlke.github.io/index.md

 ![volcano image](static/introphoto.png)

-Hello, my name is **Alex Sehlke**, I am a Geologist at NASA Ames Research Center with the Bay Area Environmental Research Institute (BAERI).

-My work focuses on science and exploration of our Moon.
-I focus on **Thermoluminescence** studies of lunar regolith samples to determine the temperature and radiation history of the lunar surface and subsurface.
-I am working on **space-flight instrument** development for robotic and human space exploration.
-Moreover, **volcanism** and the rheology of terrestrial and planetary lava analogs, as well as lava flow morphologies and surfaces are are also part of my research interest.
+**Welcome to my page.
+I am a researcher in planetary geology, studying the dynamic processes of otherworldly landscapes to support the scientific exploration of our solar system.**

+---

+I am primarily interested in analyzing returned samples, with a focus on thermoluminescence and petrological studies.
+These samples include both lunar and meteorite specimens, which provide critical insights into the geological history and processes of our solar system.

+Additionally, I am involved in the development of advanced space instruments for both human and robotic exploration missions.
+My goal is to create innovative tools that support the scientific exploration of other celestial bodies.

+My research also involves studying terrestrial analogs, which are Earth-based environments that simulate extraterrestrial conditions.
+These analogs help us understand the geological processes and provide valuable insights into the geological features and histories of other planetary bodies.